Sour Girl

-"Sour Girl" is a song by Stone Temple Pilots.
-It was written by singer Scott Weiland and guitarist Dean DeLeo and released as a single from the band's fourth album, No. 4.
+"Sour Girl" is a song by the American rock band Stone Temple Pilots.
+It was written by singer Scott Weiland and guitarist Dean DeLeo and released as the second single from the band's fourth studio album, No. 4 (1999).
+"Sour Girl" was one of the band's most successful singles, and their only song to chart on the Billboard Hot 100.